 Dual Action Antistatic Record Brushes

 I love this brush!
 I feel does and even better job than than the Audioquest carbon fiber record brush and have been using it for the past 5 years.
 The Hunt: EDA Mark 6 Carbon Fiber Brush cleans your records twice in one pass.
 In the middle of the two rows of carbon fiber bristles is a velvet pad which is great for catching debris.
 This brush used in combination with a wet cleaning method is a great way to keep your records in top notch condition.
-Another great option for this style of brush is Audio-Technica version pictured to the right.
-They both perform great!

 Pros– Has felt pad in the middle of the two rows of bristles to grab even more dust and debris from the records surface.
 Easily held in hand and does not feel awkward like some other carbon fiber brushes I have tried.

 Cons– Getting all the surface dust off record surface after cleaning can be a little challenging.

 I try to slightly tilt the brush so the back bristles catch the dust and pull it off as I slide the brush off record.
 I recently read that some people use a new empty ketchup bottle to blow air lightly over the surface to remove the dust that is left behind.